Optimizing My Horse’s Diet

 • Probiotics

-• We appreciate probiotics under certain circumstances, but when they're bundled into commercial feeds, they could potentially not still be viable, or not still viable through to the hindgut, due to the heat & chemicals used in pelletizing and processing the feed, as well as, the nature of the other ingredients / chemicals used in many commercial feeds.
+• We appreciate probiotics under certain circumstances, but when they're bundled into commercial feeds, they are potentially not still viable, or not still viable through to the hind-gut, due to the heat & chemicals used in pelletizing and processing the feed, as well as, the nature of the other ingredients / chemicals used in commercial feeds.
 We also don’t suggest probiotics for every horse, daily.

 • Preservatives, Pelletizers & Binders